This post contains affiliate links for your convenience. View our full disclosure policy here.

-What better way to end the year than with a bit of a celebration-in-a-box, or in our case a Celebration in a Sensory Bin?!
-This Word Building Christmas Sensory Bin has so many ways to play and learn, you won’t have to worry about replacing this sensory bin all December long, making your life and planning just a bit easier for the month.
+What better way to end the year than with a bit of a celebration-in-a-box, or in our case a celebration in a sensory bin?!
+This Word Building Christmas Sensory Bin has so many ways to play and learn, you won’t have to worry about replacing this activity all December long, making your life and planning just a bit easier for the month.

 This was such a fun sensory bin to put together, and depending on what printables you have on hand or concepts you are working on, you can switch things up to explore other learning concepts or slightly different themes.

-I loves all of the delicious textures going on with this bin – from that crunchy shredded paper, to the smooth and silky tinsel, to the squishy present boxes, smooth and rough ornaments (depending if it was covered in glitter or not), the scratchy tree and garland, smooth and rustic mini-wreaths, and of course, those cute glittery snowflakes that blended in perfectly with the shredded paper.
+I love all of the delicious textures going on with this bin – from that crunchy shredded paper to the smooth and silky tinsel, to the squishy present boxes, smooth and rough ornaments (depending on if it was covered in glitter or not), the scratchy tree and garland, smooth and rustic mini-wreaths, and of course, those cute glittery snowflakes that blended in perfectly with the shredded paper.

 I made sure that this sensory bin was very open-ended so we could really extend and get the most out of it.

 While the main purpose is using the letters on the snowflakes for word building (by either stringing the snowflakes on the tree, a garland, or even a piece of tinsel) there were also counting opportunities, lots of fine motor building, and overall, it was a really engaging bin that I practically had to tear the kids away from when we needed to transition to something else.

 How to Make a Word Building Christmas Sensory Bin

 - Small Christmas tree

 - Paper shreds

 - Mini grapevine wreaths